 Healthy carbohydrates, such as whole grains, fruits, and vegetables, are an important part of a healthy eating plan because they can provide both energy and nutrients, such as vitamins and minerals, and fiber.
 Fiber can help you prevent constipation, lower your cholesterol levels, and control your weight.

 Unhealthy carbohydrates are often food and drinks with added sugars.
 Although unhealthy carbohydrates can also provide energy, they have little to no nutrients.
-More information about which carbohydrates provide nutrients for good health and which carbohydrates do not is provided in the NIDDK health topic, Diabetes Diet and Eating.
+More information about which carbohydrates provide nutrients for good health and which carbohydrates do not is provided in the NIDDK health topic, Diabetes Diet, Eating, & Physical Activity.

 The amount of carbohydrate in foods is measured in grams.
 To count grams of carbohydrate in foods you eat, you’ll need to